eyc94/FSO-Full-Stack-Open/00. Fundamentals of Web Apps/part3bNotes.md

 ## Document Object Model or DOM
 - Think of HTML pages as tree structures.
 - DOM is an Application Programming Interface (API) which enables programmatic modifications of element trees.

+## Manipulating the Document-Object From Console
+- Topmost node of DOM tree of HTML document is `document` object.
+- Can make changes to the document with DOM in the console.
+- However, changes are not permanent after refreshing.